linas/learn-experiments-en/run-18/README.md

 (define pr (List (Word "the") (Word "house"))) (fetch-incoming-set pr)
 (define epr (car (cog-incoming-set pr)))
+; Above works.
 ```

 Above proves the basic proxy works.
+Just like before.

 Earlier, from `(opencog matrix)` we had this:

-Run it in the client.
+Run the below in the client.
 The 'pair count fails, because there's
 no fetch.
 ```
 (use-modules (opencog matrix))